How to stop potato blight

 Organic treatments

-As soon as you spot blight, you may be able to save your crop by cutting the foliage and stems down to ground level immediately.
+As soon as you spot blight, you may be able to save your crop by cutting affected foliage and stems down to ground level immediately, and checking daily for signs of further infection.
+If it's a large infestation, it's probably best to cut back all the stems, and removing it from the growing area.
 This obviously means that the tubers won't get any larger, but it should prevent the infection travelling down to them.
 Leave the tubers in the soil undisturbed for three weeks.
-This should kill off any lingering spores, preventing them from infecting the crop when it is lifted, and will also allow the skins of the potatoes to harden.
+This should kill off any lingering spores, preventing them from infecting the crop when it is lifted, and will also allow the skins of the potatoes to harden for better storage.
 The potatoes will be edible but use them up as soon as possible – tubers from blighted plants do not store well.
 Discard any that show any signs of blight.

 Add all infected plant material to your council green waste bin – municipal composting systems heat garden waste to higher temperatures, killing the spores.
 Never compost it in your own garden, as this may carry the problem over to next year.